 On March 21, 2022, the EAO received written notification from the Ktunaxa Nation Council ('KNC") requesting that the Company's proposed amendments to its Mines Act permit M-33 and its Environmental Management Act permit PE-16034, to facilitate a restart of the Project, be designated as reviewable under Section 11 of the Environmental Assessment Act (2018) (the "Act").
 Further to a thorough and extensive review, the Chief Executive Assessment Officer of the EAO determined that the Bull River Project has substantially started and that it is not an eligible project as outlined in Section 11(1) of the Act.
-The evaluation of the request and the reasons for the decision by the Chief Executive Assessment Officer is posted publicly and can be viewed at EAO Project Information Centre.
-The Chief Executive Assessment Officer further determined that the potential effects of the Bull River Project can be appropriately managed through the permit amendment process under the Mines Act and Environmental Act which will include consultation with KNC and the Shuswap Indian Band, and that it would not be in the public interest to designate the Project as reviewable.
+The evaluation of the request and the reasons for the decision by the Chief Executive Assessment Officer further determined that the potential effects of the Bull River Project can be appropriately managed through the permit amendment process under the Mines Act and Environmental Act which will include consultation with KNC and the Shuswap Indian Band, and that it would not be in the public interest to designate the Project as reviewable.